Abstract

 Enable Writing to the RTC: This unique function was added to some component designs (for example, the DS1305) to prevent inadvertent clock changes.
 Refer to the product specification for the write-protect (WP) bit explanation.

 Enable RTC Oscillator: On some legacy designs (such as DS12887, DS1307), the RTC oscillator does not auto-start at first power-up.
-This operational feature was intended to prevent battery consumption during transit/storage, and must be enabled through I/O. Designs with an %-overbar_pre%EOSC%-overbar_post% bit in the Control register include a built-in oscillator auto-start function, executed upon the first power application.
+This operational feature was intended to prevent battery consumption during transit/storage, and must be enabled through I/O. Designs with an active-low EOSC bit in the Control register include a built-in oscillator auto-start function, executed upon the first power application.
 In some other designs like DS1685, it may also be necessary to identify the crystal load capacitance setting for proper oscillator operation.

 Check 'OSF': Some RTC components contain an oscillator stop flag (OSF), allowing the user to monitor oscillator operation via periodic I/O. Upon initial power application, OSF will be set.
 After enabling the oscillator, clear OSF, and then periodically verify that the OSF bit remains Logic 0.